-See the “Rule Evaluation in Detail” section for more information.
+See the Rule Evaluation in Detail section for more information.

 What can you auto-scale by?

-Standard metrics tracked for the scaled resource, including Aggregated and Derived metrics.
+Standard metrics tracked for the scaled resource including Aggregated and Derived metrics.

-Metrics tracked for other resources within the same Account, such as Azure Service Bus Queues and Topics, Storage Queues, and other custom data from SQL Azure, JSON APIs, etc. Metrics tracked by other resources need to be imported into the scaling resource via Linked Metrics approach.
+Metrics tracked for other resources within the same Account, such as Azure Service Bus Queues and Topics, Storage Queues, and other custom data from SQL Azure, JSON APIs, etc. Metrics tracked by other resources need to be imported into the scaling resource via the Linked Metrics approach.

 Auto-scaling based on reactive indicators

-In case of the auto-scaling based on reactive indicators the number of instances is adjusted to the actual, observed load.
+In the case of auto-scaling based on reactive indicators, the number of instances is adjusted to the actual, observed load.
 The most popular metrics used for determining current load include CPU usage, free memory and number of Requests/sec.

 Auto-scaling based on proactive indicators

-Rule evaluation in detail
+Rule Evaluation in Detail

-Rules execution order
+Rule execution order

 Users can manually adjust the order of their ranges and adjustments by clicking and holding the drag icon.

-It can be defined in the Definition tab of the Recourse Configuration dialog by providing Scale-DOWN and Scale-UP cooling periods.
+The Cooling period may be defined in the Definition tab of the Recourse Configuration dialog by providing Scale-DOWN and Scale-UP cooling periods.
 Those values represent the minimal wait period between successive scaling operations.